sta210-sp21/website/content/project/index.markdown

 ## Video presentation

-For the video presentation, you can speak over your slide deck, similar to the lecture content videos.
+For the video presentation, you can speak over your slide deck, similar to the lecture content videos. **The video presentation must be no longer than 10 minutes.** It is fine if the video is shorter than 10 minutes, but it cannot exceed 10 minutes.
 You may use can use any platform that works best for your group to record your presentation.
 Below are a few resources on recording videos:

 - [Recording presentations in Zoom](https://kb.siue.edu/61721)
 - [Apple Quicktime for screen recording]( https://support.apple.com/en-gb/guide/quicktime-player/qtp97b08e666/mac)